AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

   - need to reflect headers, but including merkle proofs-of-reflection would be cumbersome
 - what about security implications and/or confirmation time?

-\todo[inline]{nb: mb security/conf bits go in PoW reflection, or stay here, IDK yet}
+\todo{nb: mb security/conf bits go in PoW reflection, or stay here, IDK yet}

 ### Availability of Reflected Blocks